Safeguarding Policy & Procedure

 • Tell the person what you are going to do next

-• Speak immediately to the person responsible for protection of person (e.g. head teacher, day centre manager).
-If unsure consult Social Care and Health
+• If you are concerned that there is an imminent significant risk of harm, or when working with other organisations in external settings, speak immediately to the person responsible for the protection of the person (e.g. headteacher, day centre manager).
+If you are unsure consult Social Care and Health

 • As soon as possible make a note of what was said, using the person's own words.
 Note the date, time, any names involved or mentioned and what action you took.
 Make sure you sign and date the record